ContinuumIO/PostgresAdapter/README.md

 Visual Studio 2008, Python 3.3 and 3.4 needs Visual Studio 2010, and Python
 3.5 needs Visual Studio 2015.

 1. Install [Docker](https://docs.docker.com/engine/installation/).
-Add the current user to the `docker` group and restart the daemon, so that `docker` commands can be executed without root privileges.
+Add the current user to the `docker` group and restart the daemon, so that `docker` commands can be executed without root privileges

 1. Build PostgresAdapter using the following command:
    `conda build buildscripts/condarecipe --python 3.5`